- See the El Prado, one of the world's premier art galleries

 Day 3: Train to Seville - Drive to Conil de la Frontera

-This morning, after breakfast, it's time to transfer to Sevilla by either flight or high-speed train.
-Upon arrival, you'll collect your rental car and grab some lunch in town before heading south towards the Costa de la Luz (coast of light) and the seaside town of Conil de la Frontera.
+This morning, after breakfast, it's time to transfer to Seville by either flight or high-speed train.
+Upon arrival, you'll collect your rental car and grab some lunch in town before heading south towards the Costa de la Luz (Coast of Light) and the seaside town of Conil de la Frontera.
 This is where you will spend the next few days relaxing and exploring the beaches and villages in the area.

 Days 4-6: Explore Conil & Costa de la Luz

-The Costa de la Luz runs from the ancient city of Cadiz all the way down to the closest point in Europe to the African continent.
+The Costa de la Luz runs from the ancient city of Cadiz down to the closest point in Europe to the African continent.
 This is also the meeting point of the Atlantic Ocean and the Mediterranean Sea.

 Over the next few days, you'll have plenty of time to explore the seaside towns, villages, and beautiful beaches that stretch up and down this coastline.
 Don't miss the family-friendly towns of Tarifa and Zahara de los Atunes, or the stunning beaches of Bolonia, Caños de Meca, or El Palmar, among many others.